 The provincial governments in North Brabant, Overijssel and Gelderland have already made a strong commitment to the European photonics industry, says Ewit.
 “Europe's fourth industrial revolution will start in the regions where researchers and entrepreneurs collaborate productively in order to innovate.
 Photonics is a smart and clean industry.
 There is a strong sense of urgency that we need to move on to the next phase.
 We have a head-start, but we must not forget that other countries are not far behind - and that competitors in other parts of the world are supported by billion-dollar investments.”

 If there is any area where the advantages of photonics over traditional electronics are glaringly obvious, it is in industries where weight, space, speed or energy consumption play an important role.
 All these aspects come together in the aircraft industry.
-So it is hardly surprising that Airbus recently asked Technobis to come up with a solution for building 6000 new sensors into an aircraft to allow monitoring of a much greater range of functions.
-Normally, each sensor requires three copper wires, however this arrangement would result in unacceptable weight and take up much too much space.
+It is not surprising that parties from this industry show an interest in our companies’ technology.
+We can equip an aircraft with sensors that measure different functionalities.
+Normally, each sensor requires three copper wires, however this arrangement would result in unacceptable weight and take up too much space.
 Photonic chips - with the addition of a few fibre-optic cables - can resolve this problem at the cost of a few hundred grams of extra weight.

 Light is a recurrent theme in Brabant's business landscape.
 Philips, of course, is the best-known example, but you can trace a direct line of development between the CD, DVD and Blu-ray and today's most complex photonics applications.
 Such as Morphotonics in Veldhoven.